muchino/confluence.chat/README.md

 ## Releases

+### 1.1.0
+Add a chat user link macro.
+Add Configuration of chat restriction (All or by groups) Add possibility to switch off the "where I am Info" New small Javascript API, to start chats from outside  "ConfluenceChatAPI" .

+Change window behaviour (close oldest, if there is not enough place) Improved request permission.
+Improved the js
+Added version number to js

 ### 1.0.1
 This release fixes the  important contextPath issue.
 If confluence is  running under a certain contextPath, like "/confluence" the chat doesn't work.
 Additional fixes: the chat doesn't worked)